rkayyo0/CISC468FinalProject/README.md

 JavaPeer.java and python_peer.py have the discovery and registration fullt implemented, with a command line interface that allows for unsecure file transfer. python_sts.py and JavaSTS.java have the station to station protocol implemented but not fully cohesive.

+ports are different in JavaPeer and python_peer due to testing on the same device.

 Breakdown of the code in each file will be provided in the report.

 To operate JavaPeer,java and python_peer.py,